Harald Winter

-Harald Winter (born 1953), a native of Herrsching am Ammersee west of Munich, Bavaria, is an artist.
-He works in the fields of drawing, painting, sculpture and performance.
+Harald Winter (born in 1953), is a Bavarian artist who works in the fields of drawing, painting, sculpting, and performance.

 Life

+Harald is a native of Herrsching am Ammersee, west of Munich, Bavaria.

 After his Abitur, the final secondary school examinations in 1973, he entered the Nuremberg Academy of Arts (“Akademie der Bildenden Künste Nürnberg”) and completed his studies in 1978.
-He lives in the countryside near Nuremberg, Germany, and has a secondary residence in Berlin and Castellabate, Italy.
+He lives in the countryside near Nuremberg, Germany, and has a secondary residence in Berlin, Germany and Castellabate, Italy.